Mercury-Language/mercury/README.MS-VisualC.md

          Start -> Visual Studio YYYY -> Visual Studio Tools

    although the name and location vary between different versions and editions of Visual Studio. (*YYYY* is the year.)
+Note that this will give you the x86 version of MSVC.

+   The Visual Studio entry in the `Start` menu may also have items named similarly to:

+        * x64 Native Tools Command Prompt for VS 2022
+        * x86 Native Tools Command Prompt for VS 2022

+   These allow you to select between the x64 and x86 versions of MSVC toolchain.

+   Alternatively, you can start a `cmd.exe` session and use the batch files supplied with Visual Studio (e.g. `vcvarsall.bat`, `vcvars32.bat` or `vcvars64.bat`) to set up the environment for MSVC.

 2. Enter the following command to start the MSYS shell:

         C:\> C:\MinGW\MSYS\1.0\msys.bat

-    or this one to start the MSYS2 shell:
+   or this one to start the MSYS2 shell with 32-bit MSVC:

         C:\> C:\msys64\msys2_shell.cmd -use-full-path -mingw32

+   or this one ot start the MSYS2 shell with 64-bit MSVC:

+        C:\> C:\msys64\msys2_shell.cmd -use-full-path -mingw64

    or this one to start the Cygwin shell:

         C:\> C:\CYGWIN\cygwin.bat